Smithay/wayland-rs/README.md

 There are also two auxilliary crates:

 - *wayland-egl*, which is necessary client-side for OpenGL integration
-- *wayland-cursor*, which helps with loading cursor images from the system temes for use in your apps
+- *wayland-cursor*, which helps with loading cursor images from the system themes for use in your apps

 And finally 3 internal crates, that you'll need only for integrating a custom protocol extension: